jakub-ops518/mailtools/README.md

 ## Notes

 - DNS lookup is performed only for public IP addresses.
-- Real `.eml`, `.msg`, and `.mbox` files are ignored by Git by default.
-- Authentication results are read from email headers; DKIM is not cryptographically verified again.
+- Authentication results are read from email headers; DKIM is not cryptographically verified.